m1bcodes/ytdlwl-docker/README.md

 instance.

 ## create key file
-Execute these steps on the machine, where docker-compose is run`.
+Execute these steps on the machine, where docker-compose is run.
-The remote machine is called rpi4 in this case.
+The remote machine is called `rpi4` in this case.
 ```
 ssh-keygen -o -a 100 -t ed25519
 ```
-Allow the key file to be created in ~/.ssh.
+Allow the key file to be created in `~/.ssh`.

 ## copy key to remote machine
 The public key is copied to the remote machine.